 Of course, no one can be prepared for every eventuality, and we all really hope that worst-case scenarios never come to pass.
 But having a procedure and preparations in place makes it much easier to deal with the emergency when it actually happens.

 We’re used to seeing this sort of emergency preparedness in other aspects of life.
 Your office building probably does fire drills.
 Your IT department probably has a disaster recovery strategy.
 Depending on your location, your community’s first responders have policies for handling fires, floods, earthquakes, tornadoes, and/or hurricanes.
 Your local newspaper has obituaries for famous people almost ready to print whenever their demise eventually occurs.
-Some politicians even devised proposals for responding to a global pandemic like the coronavirus.

 In pricing, we need to be prepared for the inevitable eventualities as well.
 What are the next steps if there’s a large supply disruption?
 How should you respond if a price war begins?
 What should you do if customers have a spending freeze?